saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 especially because NFSv4 ACLs are really complicated (there is no written standard to check the expected behavior, we have to rely on the implementations) and the tests are actually incomplete.
-Some tests still need to be merged, and we're refactoring the error tests, but the rewrite is already usable.
+Otherwise, some tests still need to be merged, and we're refactoring the error tests, but the rewrite is already usable.